 You can buy beer on Sundays, under the following stipulations:

-- Unless you're at a fair, festival, concert or a sporting event in the morning, in which case you can buy beer from 10 a.m.-noon on Sundays, as long as the facility you're at has the proper permits.
+- If you're at a fair, festival, concert or a sporting event in the morning, you can buy beer from 10 a.m.-noon on Sundays, as long as the facility you're at has the proper permits.

 According to the TABC, a wine-only package store that holds a beer license can't sell wine containing more than 17% alcohol by volume on a Sunday or after 10 p.m. on any day.